 Course Length:

-Actual course may be longer, incorporating hands-on scenarios, skills practice & activities.
+Actual course length may vary, and incorporates hands-on scenarios, skills practice & activities.

 Course Format:

-This course may also be taught over three full consecutive days and/or during regular weekdays upon request.
+This course may also be taught over three consecutive days and weekdays upon request.

 Course Tuition: